What are the best IP resources for practitioners according to my totally biased opinion?

 Our firm has gone through several VOIP services.
 With each new VOIP service, we aimed for better quality and lower prices to replace our old service.
 You want affordable and high quality phone lines?
 Go with Nextiva.

 You can include a conference bridge to hold conference calls with clients.
 A helpful additional benefit that I use quite frequently is the Nextiva app on my smartphone.
 With the app, calls to my work number can be forwarded to my smartphone.
 Moreoever, you can place outbound calls to clients and vendors through the app so that the recipient receives a call from your work number, and not your mobile number.

+Rest is good.
+We all need to take regular breaks from work.
 For your next vacation or staycation, book one of these cabins near the Great Smoky Mountains.
 Here are three awesome Smoky Mountain Cabins from smallest to largest.